 Getting outside offers many benefits for our physical and mental health, and Ipswich open spaces and conservation areas allow us to enjoy the outdoors, while also practicing safe physical distancing (more than 6 ft apart).
 The town owns hundreds of acres of undeveloped open space with miles of passive, non-motorized recreational trails for walking, birding, cross country skiing, biking, horseback riding, etc for public enjoyment.
 Some of these trails connect to adjoining public and private properties, also with trail access.
-Experience the healing effects of being out in nature by exploring these open space properties:
+Experience the healing effects of being out in nature by exploring these open space properties in person, or scroll to the bottom of the page for a virtual visit of some of our featured properties:

 Turner Hill Trails-Private property 240 Topsfield Road